mozilla/version-control-tools/docs/mozreview/reviewboard.rst

    group
 parent review request
-   For review request series, the review request that tracks the overall state of the series draft
+   For review request series, the review request that tracks the overall state of the series.
+This is also known as the root review request. draft
    Refers to a state review requests or reviews can be in where content is not publicly visible and is only available to the person who created